Hypernova-Oy/SSAuthenticator/README.md

-# Authenticator
+# SSAuthenticator

-Authenticator is a system daemon that controls access to a library using Koha instance's REST API and its local cache as fallback.
+SSAuthenticator is a system daemon that controls access to a library using Koha instance's REST API and its local cache as fallback.

+This is part of the emb-toveri repository, which explaings the hardware configuration and assembly.

 ## Installation